English is such a confusing language! Often there is more than one way to pronounce a single letter or group of letters.

 zucchini

-Other words with the ‘ch’ pronounced /k/ that I didn’t use in the video:
+Other words with ‘ch’ pronounced /k/ (not in video):

 archaic